kthcloud/docs/hugo/content/maintenance/installKubernetesCluster.md

 ### Next steps

 Finally, to make the cluster available to users, you need to configure the `go-deploy` service to use the new cluster.
 This is done by adding the cluster to the `go-deploy` configuration.
-You can find the development version of the configuration in the Admin repository and the production version in [kthcloud Drive](https://drive.cloud.cbh.kth.se).
+You can find the development version of the configuration in the `admin` repository and the production version in [kthcloud Drive](https://drive.cloud.cbh.kth.se) under `apps/sys/deploy/config`.